basetime/bldr-sfmc/README.md

 ### New Assets

 Creation of new assets within Automation Studio is currently not supported.
 Support for this is in current development.

+# Security

+You and your clients security is important.
+As such, we've taken steps to ensure that the credentials you use for configurations is encrypted and stored securely.
+We have implemented `aes-256-ctr` encryption which will encrypt your Installed Package `ClientId` and `ClientSecrets` prior to being stored.
+A key specific to you as a user will be created and stored separate from the stored credentials and will be unique to you.

+## Updating Credentials

+All credentials being created after `v1.1.3` will automatically.
+To update your existing credentials, run `bldr config --encrypt` and all environments will be checked and encrypted.

 # Usage